 Zowe now provides a new tool to verify that the code in the Zowe runtime directory installed on your z/OS® system is identical to the released code.
-The tool comprises a script file zowe-verify-authenticity.sh, plus the files it needs to check the release contents.
+The tool comprises a script file zowe-verify- authenticity.sh, plus the files it needs to check the release contents.

 If the contents of the Zowe runtime directory have been modified, then it may result in unpredictable behavior.
-For more information about the tool, see Verify Zowe runtime directory on page 439.
+For more information about the tool, see Verify Zowe runtime directory.

 - If you are upgrading to Zowe v1.14 from a previous release, and the value of ZOWE_EXPLORER_HOST does not match the host and domain that you put into your browser to access Zowe, you must update your configuration due to updated referrer-based security.
-See System Requirements for information on updating your configuration. - Allow the user to verify the authenticity of a Zowe driver.
-The script zowe-verify-authenticity.sh will check that a Zowe ROOT_DIR for an installed release matches the contents for when that release was created, which assists with support and troubleshooting.
+See Important note for users upgrading to v1.14 for information on updating your configuration. - Allow the user to verify the authenticity of a Zowe driver.
+The script zowe-verify-authenticity.sh will check that a Zowe R00T_DIR for an installed release matches the contents for when that release was created, which assists with support and troubleshooting.
 To verify pre-1.14 releases, the script and its associated code are available separately (see #1552).
-For more information, see the new topic Verify Zowe runtime directory on page 439 that describes the operation of the script. - Allow multiple domains (names/IP Addresses) when generating certificates.
-This also includes SMP/E HOLDDATA for the affected function Zowe Configuration. #1511 - Included z/OSMF workflows for Zowe z/OS configuration. #1527 - Added warning if ZWESVSTC runs under user ID IZUSVR. #1534 - Changed the documentation so that SZWEAUTH PDSE load library members should not be copied elsewhere, but instead the original installation target SZWEAUTH PDSE should be APF-authorized and used as the runtime load library.
-This also includes SMP/E HOLDDATA for the affected function STC JCL as well as changes to topics Installing and configuring the Zowe cross memory server (ZWESISTC) on page 167 and Installing and starting the Zowe started task (ZWESVSTC) on page 177. - Added a new topic Installing and configuring Zowe z/OS components using scripts.
+For more information, see the new topic Verify Zowe Runtime Directory that describes the operation of the script. - Allow multiple domains (names/IP Addresses) when generating certificates.
+This also includes SMP/E HOLDDATA for the affected function Zowe Configuration. #1511 - Included z/OSMF workflows for Zowe z/OS configuration. #1527 - Added warning if ZWESVSTC runs under user ID IZUSVR. #1534 - [Docs] Changed the documentation so that SZWEAUTH PDSE load library members should not be copied elsewhere, but instead the original installation target SZWEAUTH PDSE should be APF-authorized and used as the runtime load library.
+This also includes SMP/E HOLDDATA for the affected function STC JCL as well as changes to topics Installing and configuring the Zowe cross memory server (ZWESISTC) and Installing and starting the Zowe started task (ZWESVSTC). - [Docs] Added a new topic Installing and configuring Zowe z/OS components using scripts.